opendaylight/transportpce/docs/developer-guide.rst

 Initial design of TransportPCE leverages Open ROADM Multi-Source-Agreement (MSA) which defines interoperability specifications, consisting of both Optical interoperability and Yang data models.

+Experimental support of OTN layer is introduced in Magnesium release of OpenDaylight.
+By experimental, we mean not all features can be accessed through northbound API based on RESTCONF encoded OpenROADM Service model.
+In the meanwhile, "east/west" APIs shall be used to trigger a path computation in the PCE (using path-computation -request RPC) and to create services (using otn-service-path RPC.
+OTN support will be improved in the following magnesium releases.

 Module description
 ~~~~~~~~~~~~~~~~~~